mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 - Fit results on normalised plots are now also normalised to match the plot.
 - A crash in the Fit Browser when the default peak was not a registered peak type has been fixed.
 - Fixed an issue where you could not edit table workspaces to enter negative numbers.
+- Fixes an issue where changing the curve properties in the figure options menu would reset the plot's axes scales.

 :ref:`Release 4.2.0 <v4.2.0>`